KnightVR/SteamVRSupport/README.md

 # Useful guides
-Value provides guide on using SteamVR [here](https://valvesoftware.github.io/steamvr_unity_plugin/articles/intro.html)
+Valve provides guide on using SteamVR [here](https://valvesoftware.github.io/steamvr_unity_plugin/articles/intro.html)

 # Unity XR Manager support
 If you would like to use Unity's new XR Manager rather than SteamVR then use this [github template repository](www.google.com) instead.

 This also includes a Unity Package that can be imported into any Unity project with some useful prefabs!
 (See release [here](www.google.com))

 This is neccessary as Unity XR Manager does not support SteamVR.
 When and if this is added, these two will be joined.